electric-cloud-community/EC-AnsibleTower/README.md

 # EC-AnsibleTower

-This plugin uses the Ansible Tower REST API.
+This plugin uses the Ansible Tower/AWX REST API.

-It has been tested with Ansible Tower v3.8.1.
+It has been tested with Ansible Tower v3.8.1 and AWX 19.1.0

 ## Contents ##